Babita Kumari: 2016 Rio Olympics

 Babita became the third and final entry from India in the women's wrestling for the 2016 Summer Olympics in Rio de Janeiro.
 She represented India along with her cousin Vinesh Phogat.
 She qualified for the Rio Games after her opponent failed a doping test in the qualifying tournament and the quota was given to India.

-Babita lost in the first round 1–5.
+In the first round, Babita, who was competing in the women’s 53 kg class, faced Maria Prevolaraki of Greece, who displayed a tight defense gaining points in both the three-minute periods, wherein 26-year-old Babita initially got a leg hold on her rival, but eventually lost the match 1-5, bowing out of Olympics.

 2018 Gold Coast Commonwealth Games

-Babita Kumari Phogat won the silver medal in women's 53 kg freestyle wrestling at 2018 Commonwealth Games in Gold Coast.
+Babita Kumari Phogat won the silver medal in women's;53 kg freestyle wrestling at 2018 Commonwealth Games in Gold Coast.

 Popular culture

-The film Dangal is loosely based on the story of her and her sister which released on 23 December 2016.
+The film Dangal, which was released in 2016, is loosely based on the story of her and her elder sister, Geeta Phogat.
 Babita was portrayed by Sanya Malhotra and her younger self by Suhani Bhatnagar.

 Politics

-She joined the Bharatiya Janata Party in August 2019 professing to be strongly influenced by Prime Minister Narendra Modi.
+In August 2019, she joined the Bharatiya Janata Party after expressing support for Prime Minister Narendra Modi and his policies for sports promotion.
 She lost to Sombir Sangwan in October 2019 in Haryana assembly elections from Dadri (Haryana Vidhan Sabha constituency).